2022-24

 Moved by the desire to dive deeper into my research and art practice, on the day of the autumn equinox 2022 I moved into a canvas Bell Tent by the woods.

 Approaching graduation, the focus of my creative work had become more and more centred around nature and rewilding - with natural materials gradually becoming the center of my practice.
 I felt the urge to be outside as much as possible and my flat started filling with evergrowing amounts of plants and plant matter of all sorts.
-I had been indipendently studying Foraging and Herbalism for a few years and the city just wasn’t enough for me anymore.
+I had been indipendently studying foraging and herbalism for a few years and the city just wasn’t enough for me anymore.
 And so, after graduating, I found a way out - packed my stuff and pitched my tent, with the intention of trying it out for a few months.

 I took breaks in the winter, to travel and visit family, and came back to the same plot of land again in 2023 and then 2024.